hasanbanna/vocabulary-flash-cards/README.md

 # Vocabulary Flashcard Generator for Anki

 A python script which creates vocabulary flash cards for Anki.
-Currently, only tested on Macs.
+Currently, the translation only works for French but will add the other languages soon.

+Tested on Mac only.

 ## How to use